Configuration

 }

-Providing a .yml
+Providing a .yml configuration file

 For applications that prefer configuration through files, Censor supports loading settings from a YAML file.
 This approach is particularly useful when you need to change settings without recompiling the application or when deploying to different environments.